 Miracles IN interruptions

 When we read the story of Jesus’ life on Earth, it seems like he went everywhere teaching and performing miracles.
-But it’s easy to miss the fact that Jesus did so many miracles in the interruptions to what he was doing.
-He never was too busy with the agenda for the day, never to preoccupied with ministry that he ignored a cry for help.
+But it’s easy to miss the fact that Jesus did so many miracles in the midst of interruptions to what he was doing.
+He was never too busy with the agenda for the day, never too preoccupied with ministry that he ignored a cry for help.
 He allowed himself to be interrupted for others.

 Check out the story in Mark 5 (verses 21-43) and notice the interruptions that happen that lead to miracles.